-New York Home Healthcare Workers Attorneys
+New York Home Healthcare Workers Attorneys and Resources

 In New York, home healthcare workers, also known as home health workers or personal care aides, provide in-home care and support for seniors and people with disabilities.

 New York home healthcare workers have protections under federal, New York state, and New York City laws.
 These laws guarantee minimum wage and overtime, protect home healthcare workers from discrimination and retaliation, and grant other legal protections.
 Contact a New York employment lawyer to protect your rights.